NaixGames/Polycosmos/README.md

 - Value of filler items: tweak how much currency each filler item gives you.
 Can use to turn off filler items
 - Number of locations behind the score system in the score based mode.
 - Keepsakesanity: Keepsakes are shuffled into the item pool, and giving the first nectar to each NPC becomes a location.
 Excludes Hades and Persephone.
 NPCs can be befriended after obtaining their corresponding item and location check as normal.
+- Storesanity: Important store items are shuffled into the item pool, and buying them from the store becomes location instead.
+The store slots have logic to them, you can see below the details.
 - Weaponsanity: Weapons can be shuffled into the item pool, buying them from the store becoming a location.

 Victory conditions tweaks: